Category Archives: Demo-Graphics

 New Stats!

 Education has been combined to see how many individuals have at least a college degree.
-About 25 million fit that which means 27.92%.
-In 2022, 37.7% of the American population had at least a college degree.
+This month saw an increase in both percentage and population size with 35.5 million, up about 350,000 individuals to 30.66%.
+In 2024, 31.3% of the American population had at least a college degree.

-Demo-Graphics is back with its fourth entry for 2025!
-Demo-Graphics was relaunched because the question still remains… who are comic fans?
+Demo-Graphics is back!
+Demo-Graphics was relaunched in 2025 because the question still remains… who are comic fans?

 What is Demo-Graphics?